 “An important part of the employee value proposition and is essentially what the organisation communicates as its identity to both potential and current employees.
 It encompasses an organisation’s mission, values, culture and personality.
 A positive employer brand communicates that the organisation is a good employer and a great place to work.
 Employer brand affects recruitment of new employees, retention and engagement of current employees, and the overall perception of the organization in the market.”

-Now we know what it is, is it worth investing in?
+Now we know what it is, the next question is whether employer branding is worth investing in.
 I get it, keeping up with the day-to-day of the business is hard enough.
-Will shifting energy into developing your employer brand pay dividends?
+So will shifting energy into developing your employer brand pay dividends?

 Why is Your Employer Brand Important?